Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/gcp-sm.md

 Parameter | Field name | Description
 ----------|------------|------------
 `vaults.config.project_id` | **Google Project ID** | The project ID from your Google API Console.
 Visit your Google API Console and select **Manage all projects** in the projects list to see your project ID.
 `vaults.config.ttl` | **TTL** | Time-to-live (in seconds) of a secret from the vault when cached.
+The special value of 0 means "no rotation", and it is the default.
+When using non-zero values, it is recommended that they are at least 1 minute.
 `vaults.config.neg_ttl` | **Negative TTL** | Time-to-live (in seconds) of a vault miss (no secret).
 Negatively cached secrets will remain valid until neg_ttl is reached, after which Kong will attempt to refresh the secret again.
+The default value for `neg_ttl` is 0, meaning no negative caching occurs.
 `vaults.config.resurrect_ttl` | **Resurrect TTL** | Time (in seconds) for how long secrets will remain in use after they are expired (config.ttl is over).
 This is useful when a vault becomes unreachable, or when a secret is deleted from the Vault and isn't replaced immediately.
 On this both cases, the Gateway will keep trying to refresh the secret for `resurrect_ttl` seconds.
 After that, it will stop trying to refresh.
 It is recommended to assign a sufficiently high value to this configuration option to ensure a seamless transition in cases of unexpected issues with the Vault.
+The default value for `resurrect_ttl` is 1e8 seconds, which is roughly 3 years.

 Common options: